plotly/academy/_react/part-3.md

 });
 ```

-We only want to render the current temperature and the forecast when we have data though, so lets add a ternary operator to check that the `typeof` `this.state.data` is `object`:
+We only want to render the current temperature and the forecast when we have data though, so lets add a ternary operator to check that `this.state.data.list` exists:

 ```JS
 // components/App.js